LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 input variables, exported bindings are ordinary Lua globals; deck code can reassign exported names and can mutate exported tables.

+Klee evaluates the chunk in an isolated Lua environment.
+Preloaded Lua libraries and caller-provided input variables remain visible, but globals assigned by the chunk do not leak into the input deck unless they are returned in the export table.
+Exported functions retain access to the chunk's private environment.
+This name isolation is not a security sandbox; applications should execute only trusted Lua bindings code.

 Use :code:`local` helper functions and constants for intermediate values so the global namespace contains only the Klee schema fields that Inlet should read.
 For Lua input, a one-value scale is written as a one-entry table, for example